Roots of Unity Filter Part 3 - Roots of Unity Filter

 1+ω+ω2+...+ωn1=01 + \omega + \omega^2 + ... + \omega^{n - 1} = 0

-Armed with this information, we can examine what happens when we plug the roots of unity into the polynomial P(x)P(x).
+With this, we examine what happens when we plug the roots of unity into the polynomial P(x)P(x).
 For this section, we're going to use a polynomial P(x)P(x) with a degree of 1010 and calculate the sum of every third term.
 However, this can be generalized to any degree polynomial for any cycle length.
 First of all, let's write a polynomial P(x)P(x) with a degree of 1010 as the following:

 P(x)=a0+a1x+a2x2+a3x3+...+a10x10P(x) = a_0 + a_1x + a_2x^2 + a_3x^3 + ... + a_{10}x^{10}